JashanKishore/simple-counter/README.md

 - **Confirmation Alerts**: Implemented custom alert views for reset and clear history actions, enhancing user experience.

 ## 💭 How can it be improved?
-- Add more customizable settings such as different themes.
+- Add more customisable settings such as different themes.
 - Enhance the history log with more detailed actions.
 - Implement additional counter-related functionalities.
 - Improve accessibility for a wider range of users.